Tharunaya/tharunaya.github.io/_posts/2021-02-25-tenableCTF-writeup.md

 [Mail](/assets/img/01_TenableCTF/tmp.eml)
 ##### Solution
 By having a closer look at the subject of the mail, one could see a large amount of FWD: and RE:'s - which is not too unusual in a mail from grandma, but the swirly brackets in between caught my attention as it resembled the flag format.

 My initial guess was it being binary with the FWD: as a 0 or 1 and the RE: as a 1 or 0, respectively, but as that lead to nothing I figured it was morse code instead.
 Knowing that the morse code before the opening of the swirly brackets had to be "flag", I could confirm my hypothesis and find out the correct mapping.
 ```sh
 "FWD:"  => "."
 "RE:"   => "-"
 ```
-### Quick Note: If you paid enough attention to the header, you probably noticed that there were in fact double spaces in the header indicating the end of a morse code letter, meaning you could just decode it.
+### Quick Note: If you paid attention to the header, you probably noticed that there were in fact double spaces in the header indicating the end of a morse code letter, meaning you could just decode it.
 If you are interested in reading how to decode morse without spaces, you can read on.
 Otherwise, just skip ahead to the flag.

-The resulting morse code was: “..-..-...---.{....--.---..........--.-.----.-..}” The difficulty here was that no spaces were in between the morse code letters, meaning that there were a ton of possible solutions (like 1628277960) for the text between the curly brackets due to the ambiguity (e.g. "..." can mean eee, ie, ei or s).
+The resulting morse code was: “..-..-...---.{....--.---..........--.-.----.-..}”

+The difficulty here was that no spaces were in between the morse code letters, meaning that there were a ton of possible solutions (like 1628277960) for the text between the curly brackets due to the ambiguity (e.g. "..." can mean eee, ie, ei or s).

 After some while and running a function that would return me every possible combination of spaces inserted for more than six hours (Spoiler Alert: it didn't finish), I noticed that words in the flags were usually seperated by underscores.
 The morse code for underscores is quite recognizable (..--.-) and occured two times in the encoded flag.
 With that information, I could now split my flag into three seperate words of much shorter length and thus less ambiguities.